safesoftware/FMETraining/ServerAdmin3Security/Exercise3_ConfiguringForHTTPS.md

 **Using a self-signed certificate:**

-The new keystore must be imported into the FME Server keystore for trusted certificates with the following command:
+The new keystore must be imported into the FME Server keystore for trusted certificates.
+In the command prompt, enter the following command:

-	keytool -importkeystore -srckeystore tomcat.keystore -destkeystore "C:\Program Files\FMEServer\Utilities\jre\lib\security\cacerts"
+	keytool -importkeystore -srckeystore tomcat.keystore -destkeystore "C:\apps\FMEServer\Utilities\jre\lib\security\cacerts"

 You will be prompted to enter two passwords.
-One for the destination keystore.
+One for the destination keystore and one for the source keystore.
 The password for the destination keystore is **changeit**.
-And one password for the source keystore.
-The password for the source keystore is the password that was specified in step 4 above.
+The password for the source keystore is the password that was specified in step 1 above.

 ![](./Images/3.405.ConfigureForHTTPS_selfSignedCertificate.png)

 <br><br>
 **Configure Tomcat**

 In the next steps, we modify three configuration files of Apache Tomcat.
-All three files are located in the FME Server installation directory: *C:\Program Files\FMEServer\Utilities\tomcat\conf\\* .
+All three files are located in the FME Server installation directory: *C:\apps\FMEServer\Utilities\tomcat\conf\\* .

 It is a good idea to make copies of any files you will be changing and hold them in a separate directory until you have verified that the edits are working successfully.